 The UE shall store the rejected S-NSSAI(s) in the rejected NSSAI for the failed or revoked NSSAA as specified in subclause 4.6.2.2.

-Upon sending a DEREGISTRATION ACCEPT message, the UE shall delete the rejected NSSAI as specified in subclause 4.6.2.2.
+Upon sending a DEREGISTRATION ACCEPT message, if the DEREGISTRATION REQUEST message indicates "re-registration not required", the UE shall delete the rejected NSSAI as specified in subclause 4.6.2.2.

 If the de-registration type indicates "re-registration required", then the UE shall ignore the 5GMM cause IE if received.